MicrosoftDocs/architecture-center/docs/compliance/pci-req2.md

 #### PCI DSS Requirement 2.2.2

-**2.2.2** Enable only necessary services, protocols, daemons, and so on, as required for the function of the system.
+**2.2.2** Enable only necessary services, protocols, daemons, etc., as required for the function of the system.

 **Responsibilities:&nbsp;&nbsp;`Shared`**